This post may contain affiliate links to help the reader find relevant products. We get commissions for purchases made

 Another problem with olive trees in pots is watering issues because the tree will dry out far more quickly than those growing in the ground and will need regular watering.
 If tree roots are not kept moist, potted olive trees quickly struggle to survive.

 The real problem with olive trees in pots is sitting in the wet soil.
 You can leave your tree outside but out of the constant rain.
 If you live in a rainy area, you should bring the potted tree inside and keep it on the south side of your house in the sunniest place.

 For instance, the self-watering pot puts soil inside hollow legs that reach down into the water.
 As a result, it draws moisture naturally without wicks.
 Simultaneously it lifts your plant above standing water.
 As well, it keeps the plant’s delicate root system from being constantly flooded.
-Basically, such a great invention eliminates common problems associated with over-watering and mold and fungus.
+Basically, such a great invention eliminates common problems associated with olive tree overwatering symptoms and mold and fungus.

-Once re-potted in a well-draining soil make sure to water your olive tree every day to establish roots.
+Once re-potted in well-draining soil make sure to water your olive tree every day to establish roots.
 Afterward, water your olive tree in the pot 1-2 times per week depending on overall environmental conditions.
 In the winter, you can stretch this once every 2 weeks.

 Simple keep the soil moist, but not wet, at all times, even during winter when soil can dry out quickly in the wind if kept outdoors.

 Always check the bottoms of your pot, ensure the holes are not obstructed.
 Use a drill to create more holes as needed for controlling water excess.
 Fill the bottom of the pot with a layer of gravel, Styrofoam, lava rock, crushed cans or stones which helps to drain the water faster.

-Just do it once prior potting your tree, and you will have fewer problems with olive trees in pots.
+Just do it once prior to potting your tree, and you will have fewer problems with olive trees in pots.